Julian22222/PRACTICE/Next_and_NestJS/README.md

 # NEXT.JS (Advantages of Next.js)

 - It is a Front-End framework for static(clint side) and server side rendering of React applications
+- Next.JS has ability to add API endpoints, but usually it is not used to don't mix Front-end and Back-end.
+For Back-end we need to use Nest.JS
 - It is made from React JS, It is a cover over React JS
 - Next JS allows to render the page on the server side and we get HTML file
 - Next JS allows to create big, scalable applications
-- Next JS has performance and simplicity (support of ISR, SSR, SSG, CSR).
+- Next JS has performance and simplicity (support of CSR - client side rendering, RSC - react server component, SSR - server side rendering, SSG - static site generation, ISR - incremental site generation ).
 Therefore it is flexible to adjust for any tasks.
 - Next JS has build-in Routing and Seo optimization, Server Actions (server logic inside component)
 - Next JS saves a lot of time and resources, cashing and optimization(images, styles, fonts, scripts) reduce load on a server, reduce hosts.
 - Also, Next JS increasing development and hosting applications